-The business books below have been written by some of the leading experts in the industry on lean startups.
-You'll get practical advice on how to run a lean startup as well as the psychology behind what it takes to run a business efficiently.
+The business books below have been written by some of the leading experts in the lean startup movement.
+They offer practical advice on how to create a successful business by leveraging the power of the minimum viable product (MVP) and continuous innovation.

 1. ‘The Lean Startup’ by Eric Ries